The Certificate of Integrative

 Course content

-The Certificate of Integrative Sports Nutrition consists of two 8-week ‘base’ modules (Integrative Body Systems in Sport and Applied Performance Nutrition) and two 4-week specialist modules, to be selected by yourself based on your personal interests.
+The Certificate of Integrative Sport and Exercise Nutrition consists of two 8-week base modules (Integrative Body Systems in Sport and Applied Performance Nutrition) and two 4-week specialist modules, to be selected by yourself based on your personal interests.

 Module 1 represents a step-wise progression through the physiological body systems of an athlete, or active individual, starting with an introduction to integrative and personalised thinking in a sporting context.
-By focussing on the underpinning health of an athlete, this module creates the base layer of our performance pyramid.
+By focussing on the underpinning health of an athlete, this module creates the base layer of the CISN performance pyramid.

 Lecture content